Measuring the Temperature of Extremely Hot Shock-Heated Gas in the Major Merger MACS J0717.5+3745 With Relativistic Corrections to the Sunyaev-Zel'dovich Effect: SPIRE-FTS Data Reduction

 \subsubsection{Source Catalog Generation}

-PCAT-DE uses a Bayesian hierarchical model to jointly fit the flux density and position of point-like sources, the fluctuation and amplitude of diffuse foreground/background components, and the amplitude of surface brightness templates over a set of multi-band photometric maps \citep{PCAT_2023}.
+PCAT-DE uses a Bayesian hierarchical model to jointly fit the flux density and position of pointlike sources, the fluctuation and amplitude of diffuse foreground/background components, and the amplitude of surface brightness templates over a set of multiband photometric maps \citep{PCAT_2023}.
 In this analysis, we use PCAT-DE to recover the point source SEDs from the \spire\ photometer maps of \macs.

 To construct a point source catalog, \macs\ photometer images in all three \spire\ bands (600, 856, and 1200 GHz) are modeled using a modified version of the procedure developed for \citet{butler}.
-Because our goal is to recover a model of the sources comprising the CIB, we fix the \SZe\ template amplitudes for the PMW and PLW bands to their fiducial values from Bolocam measurements of the optical depth \citep{Sayers2019} and the X-ray inferred temperature from \xmm\ (\S\ref{sec:x-ray data}) so that the \SZe\ is no longer a free parameter.
+Because our goal is to recover a model of the sources comprising the CIB, we fix the \SZe\ template amplitudes for the photometer medium wavelength (PMW) and photometer long wavelength (PLW) bands to their fiducial values from Bolocam measurements of the optical depth \citep{Sayers2019} and the X-ray-inferred temperature from \xmm\ (\S\ref{sec:x-ray data}) so that the \SZe\ is no longer a free parameter.
 Point sources, the cirrus foreground, and an overall offset are then fit over a $10^\prime\times10^\prime$ region centered on the X-ray centroid of the cluster, as described in \citet{PCAT_2023}.
 This results in a PCAT source catalog describing the positions and fluxes of point sources that is decoupled from diffuse sources of emission in the cluster field.